 - Preheat oven to 350 degrees.

-- Melt butter or margarine in a microwave-safe mixing bowl.
+- Melt butter in a microwave-safe mixing bowl or in a large saucepan.

 - Add all remaining ingredients, but watch the milk because you may not need all of it.

-- Let stand for about 5 minutes, until oats are wet.
+- Let stand for about 5 minutes, until oats are soft.

-- Lightly grease a cookie sheet or line with nonstick foil.
+- Lightly grease a cookie sheet or line with nonstick foil or parchment paper.

-- For each cookie, spoon out about 1 T. of dough and drop it onto the greased cookie sheet.
+- For each cookie, spoon out about 1 T. of dough and drop it onto the greased or lined cookie sheet.

 - Bake the cookies for 15 to 20 minutes.